hfbassani/pbml/Executables/README.md

 # Running executables

-first of all, navigate to the directory containing the binaries.
+First, navigate to the directory containing all the binaries.
+Then, follow the instructions below:

 ## Creating Parameters File